 These days, Dominos just doesn’t cut it.
-We created this epic list of all the healthiest pizza fixin’s, so you can build exactly what you — and your body — wants.
-We guarantee you’ll create something that’ll cut out unwanted calories and top any pizza parlor in town!
+We created this epic list of all the healthiest pizza fixings so you can build exactly what you (and your body) wants.

 - Keep the oven HOT.
-Like, at least 450 degrees, hot—500 is even better.
+At least 450 degrees, hot—500 is even better.
 That way you get the crispy crust without the soggy middle.

 - Bake or toast the crust before adding the good stuff.
 Nothing’s worse than a soggy middle!
 Make sure it can support the toppings before loading them on.